 It gets sadder.
 You know how Campbell tells Meryl for most of the game that she's his niece?
 If you get the bad ending, he actually reveals that she's his daughter.

 There have been many sad moments in video games before and after.
 And sometimes there have been vilains that got a bit of sympathy.
 But how often do you stay with an enemy you just shot, as she bleeds to death in the snow, in a dark and cold winter night.
+Well, you do for Sniper Wolf, and it's one of the saddest moments in the entire game.
 That day, Snake was the only one who was not crying, and only because he had no tears left.
 But we all knew that he also did inside.

 The full line perfectly sums up Otacon's character at that point.
 Having just witnessed someone he loved die in front of him, by the hand of a man he's growing to respect and look up to, all he wants to know is how it came to that.

-The final scene of Metal Gear Solid when Snake tells Naomi that her brother told her to move on and doesn't tell her that Frank killed her parents.
+The final scene of the game, where Snake tells Naomi that her brother told her to move on and doesn't tell her that Frank killed her parents.